BrunoWallner/audiovis/README.md

 BarVisualisation        | Supported     | Supported | Supported |
 StringVisualisation     | Supported     | Supported | Supported |

-As you can see I could not figure out how to capture the Desktop Audio as Default Input-stream on any Platform,

-You currently have to manually redirect your Desktop audio to your default input device, [guide for linux](https://www.kirsle.net/redirect-audio-out-to-mic-in-linux)

-but I am trying to get it working on Linux.

-And I am too poor and lazy to test it on macOS but it should work fine.
+I am unable to test audiovis on macOS but it should just work fine.

 It should also be possible without much work to port it over to the web but I never did something like this.